JohnBenton4/Introvert-Empowerment/README.md

 ## Process
-<p>Introvert Empowerment was designed to not only give introverts looking for ways to be more out going techniques to practice in public settings, but it is also designed to be unintimidating and encouraging at the same time.
+<p>Introvert Empowerment was designed to give introverts looking to be more out going, techniques to practice in public settings.
+It is also designed to be unintimidating and encouraging at the same time.
 The heart of the app is the database we created that houses all the challenges, pickup lines, and conversation starters.
-We also left room for growth in the app and will include phone notification technology and ways for users to save there progress and share with friends as well.
+We also left room for growth in the app and will include phone notification technology and ways for users to save there preferences and share with friends as well.
 </p>

 ## Challenges
 <p>One of the biggest challenges was getting the login screen to verify the users credentials and then sending the user to their personal homepage once they click 'Login'.
-This functionality is still ongoing and we hope to have it complete very soon.
+This functionality is still underway and we hope to have it completed very soon.
   </p>
 <p>A second aspect that was both a challenge and an advantage was creating our own databases.
-Although we were able to tune the tables in a manor that was most useful for us, it meant we had to spend extra time creating the tables and being extra decisive about what information the tables would hold.
+Although we were able to refine the tables in a manor that was most useful for us, it meant we had to spend extra time creating the tables and being extra decisive about what information the tables would be most benficial.
 </p>

 ## Goals
 <ul>
-<li><strong>Login - Our first goal is to get the personal login complete so users can save challenges or pickup lines to their profile.</strong>
+<li><strong>Login - Our first goal is to get the personal login complete so users can save challenges, conversation starters, or pickup lines to their profile.</strong>
 </li>
-<li><strong>Mobile Notifications - althogh setting up a simple mobile notification is possible, making it work with a full0stack application is a larger feet for sure.
-This would be a great feature to have and I know it won't be long before we have the cide set up.</strong> </li>
+<li><strong>Mobile Notifications - Although setting up a simple mobile notification is possible, making it work with a full-stack application is a much larger undertaking.
+This would be a great feature to have, and I know it won't be long before we launch that portion of the app.</strong> </li>
 </ul>

 ## Contributors
-<a href="https://github.com/JohnBenton4">John Benton</a> - roles here
+<a href="https://github.com/JohnBenton4">John Benton</a> - Project manager, API creator, backend deployment, user profile, database seeding and setup
 </br>
-<a href="https://github.com/omardun">Omar Rosquero</a> - roles here
+<a href="https://github.com/omardun">Omar Rosquero</a> - Frontend manager, visual design, React lead, routes architech